 Anime and Manga

-- Fullmetal Alchemist Any and all of the women shown, especially the ones in the military, KICK ASS.
+- Fullmetal Alchemist.
+Any and all of the women shown, especially the ones in the military, KICK ASS.
 We have Major General Olivier Mira Armstrong "The Wall of Briggs", Lt.
 Riza Hawkeye (who's pretty much the only one who can keep the Colonel under control), and Lt.
 Maria Ross (Not as Badass, but important nonetheless).
 While they may be outnumbered by the males in the military the women have clearly earned their place there.
 And let's not even start on Izumi.

 - Pokémon: Despite carrying the label of "training for girls" by the Fanon, in the anime, the gender ratio of Coordinators is equal to that of Trainers.

-- Examples of this are present in the gritty, gang orientated setting of Michiko To Hatchin were:
+- Examples of this are present in the gritty, gang orientated setting of Michiko to Hatchin were:

-- Zeta Gundam.
+- Mobile Suit Zeta Gundam.
 Captain Bright: "This is the military!
 Gender is irrelevant!"
 Although Kamille does note that women serving in the military in equal capacity is a relatively new development for the Universal Century.

 - Axis Powers Hetalia, where being a woman in a world where many of the other characters are male doesn't make you any less of a badass and/or prominent figure.
+Even in the Nyotalia version, the ladies are just as capable.

 - Stated explicitly in Shell Shock, where soldiers are drawn and assigned without consideration of gender.

-- G. I. Jane The film's aesop is that militaries should be this way.
+- G. I. Jane.
+The film's aesop is that militaries should be this way.

-- The Tales Of The Branion Realm series, by Fiona Patton, set in a fantasy Europe where gender roles are unrestricted.
+- The Tales of the Branion Realm series, by Fiona Patton, set in a fantasy Europe where gender roles are unrestricted.
 The oldest noble heir inherits regardless of sex, and religious posts (in thinly disguised versions of Christianity) are also open to all.

 - The Circle of Magic series, by Tamora Pierce, although told mostly from the point-of-view of female characters, features more-or-less gender parity within the temple, the army, and society at large.
 Some cultures have more restrictive views of the roles of women, but the viewpoint characters visiting said cultures always point this out.